Yash-Yennewar/Coffee_Sales_Project/README.md

+# Excel Project by Yash Yennewar
+---

-# Coffee Sales Dashboard
+# Coffee Sales Project Dashboard
 ![Coffee Background Banner (4)](Screenshots/coffee.jpg)

-## Overview :
+## Overview

-This dashboard is for presenting my insights to the regional manager of the coffee chain with 3 different stores.I have created a dashboard which can help me discuss the operations of these stores with my higher-ups.
-This will be done solely to optimize the operations.
+This dashboard provides a comprehensive analysis of the performance of three coffee shop locations within a regional chain.
+The primary objective of this dashboard is to present actionable insights to the regional manager, focusing on optimizing store operations, improving sales, and enhancing customer satisfaction.

-## Tool used :
+## Tool Used

 <img src="Screenshots/microsoft-excel.png" width="200" height="100"/>&nbsp;

-## Result and Insights :
+## Key Insights

-- I have noticed that the Revenue is continuously growing.
-- The busiest days are Mondays, Thursdays, and Fridays.
-This makes sense since people like to visit coffee shops when they are all jacked up for work.
-- The busiest hours are in the mornings when people are visiting their offices.
-- This trend is similar for all the stores.
+* **Consistent Revenue Growth:** Revenue has been continuously growing, indicating steady customer interest and successful business operations.
+* **Peak Days Identified:** Mondays, Thursdays, and Fridays are the busiest days across all locations, aligning with typical work schedules.
+* **Peak Hours Analysis:** Morning hours see the highest customer traffic, particularly as people head to work.
-- The top category is coffee and the product is Barista Espresso across the board.
+* **Top-Selling Product:** Coffee is the leading category, with Barista Espresso being the best-selling product across all stores.

 ## Additional Insights

-- We can see a continuous growth in revenue which indicates increasing popularity and success of the business
-- We can see a drastic increment in the revenue in May indicating that people are visiting the cafes often or in greater numbers
-- This could be due to the  holiday season and we should be prepared for this trend next year
-- Resource management for peak months
+* **Significant Revenue Spike in May:** A notable increase in revenue was observed in May, likely due to the holiday season.
+This trend suggests the need for better resource management during peak months.
+* **Underperforming Products:** Specific flavors, coffee beans, and merchandise (particularly clothing in Hell’s Kitchen) are among the lowest-selling items.
+* **Strategic Adjustments for Hell’s Kitchen:** Merchandise clothing at this location is significantly underperforming.
+We should consider introducing discounts or limiting availability to online orders only to reduce operational costs.

-## Data Story :
+## Recommendations

-I have noticed that the bottom products for all the stores include some flavours and other products like coffee beans.
-Also, the merchandise clothing for Hell's Kitchen is way less as compared to other stores.
-We shall provide some discount offers to this store to increase sales.
-Or else completely remove it from displaying at this store and keep it available on order only.
-This shall help us reduce the costs of operations.
+* Enhance staffing and stock management during peak days and hours to improve service quality.
+* Plan targeted promotions for May, leveraging the holiday season’s revenue potential.
+* Re-evaluate low-performing products and consider discounts or alternative sales strategies.
+* Regularly monitor product performance at each store to quickly adapt to changing customer preferences.

-## Dashboard :
+## Dashboard Visualization

 <img src="Screenshots/Dashboard.png" width="3200" height="550"/>&nbsp;